 This floor provides a great view of photography.
-Also, there is an open skylighted ceiling, which is opened in good weather situation.
+Also, there is an open skylighted ceiling, which is open in good weather situations.

 The 100th floor (474 meters – 1,555 feet)

-The hotel component is known as Park Hyatt Shanghai which has 174 suites and rooms between 79th to 93rd floors of the tower.
-It also had the title “the highest hotel in the world” after the completion of construction but today is the third-highest hotel in the world.
+The hotel component is known as Park Hyatt Shanghai which has 174 suites and rooms between the 79th to 93rd floors of the tower.
+It also had the title of The highest hotel in the world after the completion of construction but today is the third-highest hotel in the world.

 Important offices in the Shanghai World Financial Center

-SWFC is home for many international financial and trade companies listed below
+SWFC is home to many international financial and trade companies listed below

 - Ernst & Young